-Like it or not your credit history and credit scores have become an integral part of everyday life.
-Whether you are making a big purchase like a home or automobile or applying for a credit card or insurance; your credit history and scores are practically unavoidable.
+Like it or not your credit history is an integral part of everyday life.
+Whether you are making a big purchase like a home or car, or applying for a credit card, your credit scores are practically unavoidable.

-Your credit score has the potential to determine your quality of life.
+FICO® scores have the potential to determine your quality of life.
 Knowing where you rank is important.
-Once you know what your credit score means you can begin making it better, if necessary, or maintaining a good score to ensure a healthy financial outlook.
+Once you know your FICO® score you can begin making it better, if necessary, or maintaining a good score to ensure a healthy financial outlook.

 Credit Score Rank – How Lenders See You

 800 +: Exceptional

 Any credit score 800 and above is considered exceptional.
 Borrowers within this range will more than likely not have any problem getting credit.

 740 to 799: Very Good